 The museum is open every day from 9:00 a.m. to 5:00 p.m.
 It is closed for Thanksgiving, Christmas, and New Year’s Day.

 See the beauty of the Columbia River Gorge firsthand when you stay at Carson Ridge Luxury Cabins.
-You’ll love the custom-made beds, fireplaces, and whirlpool tubs in all our accommodations.
-Plus, you get to wake up each morning to a delicious breakfast to start your day off right.
+You’ll love the custom-made beds, fireplaces, and jetted tubs in all our accommodations.
+Plus, you can wake up each morning to a delicious breakfast to start your day off right.

 During your stay, make the drive down the river to visit the Columbia Gorge Discovery Center and Museum to learn all about our area.
 You’ll be able to point out the things you learned about during your vacation, and it’s always interesting to learn about a place’s past.
 Browse our luxurious cabins to start planning your getaway.
 We look forward to seeing you!